mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 Think of it like creating the perfect paint color:

 1. You start with base paint that's the maximum intensity possible for a given color, such as the most intense blue that can be represented by the user's screen.
-This is the **hue** (H) component: a value representing the angle around the color wheel for the vivid hue we want to use as our base.
+This is the **hue** (H) component: a value representing the angle around the {{glossary("color wheel")}} for the vivid hue we want to use as our base.
 2. Then select a greyscale paint that corresponds how bright you want the color to be; this is the luminance.
 Do you want it to be very bright and nearly white, or very dark and closer to black, or somewhere in between?
 This is specified using a percentage, where 0% is perfectly black and 100% is perfectly white. (regardless of the saturation or hue).
 In between values are a literal grey area.
 3. Now that you have a grey paint and a perfectly vivid color, you need to mix them together.
 The saturation (S) component of the color indicates what percentage of the final color should be comprised of that perfectly vivid color.
 The rest of the final color is made up of the grey paint that represents the saturation.